phuong-fang/Poggram/README.md

 ## Where things are kept

-Everything local lives in `data/`, which is not tracked by git:
+Everything local lives in `data/`:

 | | |
 |---|---|